On this page you will find answers to frequently asked questions on the following topics:

 Can an online shop that sells products from other companies or foreign products be granted the Key Flag Symbol?

 Yes.
-The Key Flag Symbol can be granted to Finnish Companies that sell their own products or resell someone else’s products in their online shop regardless of whether the products are Finnish or foreign.
+The Key Flag Symbol can be granted to Finnish companies that sell their own products or resell someone else’s products in their online shop regardless of whether the products are Finnish or foreign.
 This is because the mark is granted to the online shop service, not the products.

 If product data mentions the Key Flag Symbol, the mark must have been granted to the product in question.
-Product-specific Key Flag Symbols are applied for by the manufacturer of the product in question.

 Design from Finland Mark: